For many people, retirement is an opportunity to wind down, relax, and take stock.

 Alternatively, you might choose to operate as a sole trader.
 While you don’t enjoy the legal protection offered by a limited company structure, this choice is much simpler to administer.
 You are free to make decisions about the running of your business, and all your profits are taxed just like regular income.
 You do not have to file documents with Companies House as a sole trader.

 Finally, if you are opening your business with one or more other people, you might choose a partnership or limited liability partnership.
 Click here for more information on choosing a legal structure.

 How do I market myself?

 This is the million dollar question!
 Finding customers or clients is one of the most difficult parts of running a business.

 If you anticipate that the bulk of your customers will come from your local area, consider taking out ads in your local paper or phone book.
 You might also think about running a free event to celebrate your opening, and offer discounts to those who attend.

 You might also want to consider online marketing techniques.
 The internet can be a great way to target potential customers cheaply and efficiently.
-Read some tips for online marketing on a shoestring.

 What are the tax implications?

 This will depend on your choice of legal structure.
 If you decide to set up a limited company, your profits will be subject to Corporation Tax.
 You will be required to file accounts, and you will need to pay the tax direct to HMRC.